nityanandareddy/eurekaclinical-parent-standard-deps/README.md

 [Atlanta Clinical and Translational Science Institute (ACTSI)](http://www.actsi.org), [Emory University](http://www.emory.edu), Atlanta, GA

 # What does it do?
 It is the parent pom used by all Eureka!
 Clinical web applications.
+It specifies [eurekaclinical-parent](https://github.com/eurekaclinical/eurekaclinical-parent) as its parent pom.
 It has a fairly large dependencyManagement section with various dependencies that provide the following functionality:
 * logging
 * utility libraries
 * delimited file handling